 Your vehicle is supposed to be built to withstand rough roads, high speeds, inclement weather, and more.
 If a manufacturer failed to provide you with a safe and defective-free vehicle, that company should be held liable for their actions.
 You can call The Kryder Law Group, LLC for a free consultation.

-A Chicago car accident caused by manufacturer defect lawyer can help you recover compensation for your:
+A Chicago manufacturering accident lawyer can help you recover compensation for your:

 You may be entitled to compensation for other losses not listed here.

 If you believe that your vehicle contained a defective part that caused you to get hurt, contact The Kryder Law Group, LLC.
-You can explore your legal options with a member of our law firm at no cost to you.
+You can explore your legal options with a Chicago car manufacturer defect accident lawyer at no cost to you.
 Illinois’s statute of limitations may affect how long you have to take legal action, so we encourage you to reach out to our team as soon as you can.
 Do not miss out on the opportunity to get the compensation you deserve for your injuries and losses.